-Writing Prompts about Inventions for Students— Use these writing prompts to help your students learn all about inventors and inventions—and to inspire them to begin developing their own creative skills!
+Writing about Inventions prompt ideas for Kids and Students— Use these writing prompts and topics to help your students learn all about inventors and inventions—and to inspire them to begin developing their own creative skills!

 - If you could invent one thing that would make your life easier, what would you create?
 Why?